MarketGladiator/PTSwitch/README.md

   **Output:**
   ```
-  Put the following into your ProfitTrailer Hot Config to set the 'BTC' prices:
+  Put the following into your ProfitTrailer Hot Config to set the 'ETH' prices:

   BLZETH_bought_price = 0.00078320
   LTCETH_bought_price = 0.26052368